Open Letter to Fred Armisen: The Cultural Power and Responsibility of SNL

 (in which the author unabashedly attempts to build his"street cred" among the die-hard Berners, Stein supporters, and other anti-Clinton lefties whilst providing an intimate vignette of what an average political novice and dedicated Bernie supporter may have experienced this past year)

 A number of years ago, I learned of a seemingly mythical and paradoxical creature: an honest, authentic, down-to-earth, capable, and successful politician named Bernie Sanders.
 When I first heard Bernie was running for president last year, I thought, "Fantastic!
 I hope the best of his brilliant perspectives and solutions—especially in regard to climate change, wealth inequities, campaign finance reform, and greater civic engagement in politics—reach the minds of a bunch more folks!"
+A few weeks later, I finally coughed up my first small donation to any political campaign in my life and thought, "wow, if enough people like me send him some cash, maybe we can give him a bigger 'bullhorn' with which to preach his good truths!"

 Like many of us, I slowly realized Bernie was in the running for real, not just to get a message out there.
 The "political revolution" he kept talking about was not just talk or even just about voting for Bernie in the primaries, it was about the need for real sustained and dedicated action from people like me.
 More money flew out of my bank account via Pay Pal as I began posting regularly on social media (sort of for the first time) whatever I could find or come up with that had the potential to move myself and others toward constructive actions.